ibm-cloud-docs/vpc/bare_metal_server_metadata_configure.md

 ## Enabling or disabling the bare metal server metadata service
 {: #metadata-service-enable-bare-metal}

 The bare metal server metadata service is disabled by default.
 To retrieve metadata from a bare metal server, enable the service on new bare metal servers or existing bare metal servers by using the VPC UI, CLI, API, or Terraform.

+The bare metal server metadata service is disabled by default.
+To retrieve metadata from a bare metal server, enable the service on new bare metal servers or existing bare metal servers by using the VPC UI, CLI, API, or Terraform.